 Studies show that if you don’t respond to an email within 90 minutes the likelihood of getting a response drops drastically.

 Handling replies is your top priority (yes, even the negative ones).
 Try calling positive replies as soon as you get the email back!
-If you don’t get a response from a follow-up email or call, set a task to follow up again in another day or so.
+If you don’t get a cold email follow up or call, set a task to follow up again in another day or so.

 A rejection is a great opportunity to share a piece of helpful content, so make sure you take advantage of it.